mitre/ElectionGuardVerifier.jl/docs/src/index.md

 formats](https://github.com/microsoft/electionguard/tree/main/data/0.95.0)
 in an easy to use package.

-The MITRE ElectionGuard Verifier is written in the [Julia](https://julialang.org/) programming language.
-Follow the instructions at the Julia web site to download and install the system on your computer.

 ## Design Goal

 Our goal is to write easily understood correct code.
-We follow Donald Knuth advice on writing software:
+We follow Donald Knuth advice's on writing software:

 >  Instead of imagining that our main task is to instruct a
 >  *computer* what to do, let us concentrate rather on